osisoft/AVEVA-Adapter-Modbus-Docs/V1/OSIsoft Adapter for Modbus TCP overview/OSIsoft Adapter for Modbus TCP principles of operation.md

 <Adapter Component ID>.<Unit ID>.<Register Type>.<Register Offset>
 ```
 **Note:** Naming convention is affected by StreamIdPrefix and ApplyPrefixToStreamID settings in data source configuration.
 For more information, see [OSIsoft Adapter for Modbus TCP data source configuration](xref:OSIsoftAdapterForModbusTCPDataSourceConfiguration).

-## In-memory buffering

-The Modbus TCP adapter provides in-memory buffering, which is used when you do not specify a location in the local file system to store buffer streams.
-For more information on buffering, see [Buffering configuration](xref:BufferingConfiguration).